 Check all irrigation settings and hoses are in working order to provide deep watering as temperatures increase.

 Mulch is an essential component to healthy garden and even more so as it gets warmer.
 Not only will it provide retention of moisture but weeds will have less chance of taking over.
+Most types of mulch will also slowly breakdown over time, providing additional nutrients to the soil.

 Stay well and enjoy your time in the garden!

-Garden Maintenance Manager
+Horticulturist, Garden Maintenance Team